-Bitter gourd or bitter melon is a tropical vegetable that carries numerous health benefits but is seldom liked, especially by the kids.
-Bitter gourd has a low glycemic index, because of which it helps in controlling blood sugar levels.
+Bitter gourd or bitter melon is a tropical vegetable that carries numerous health benefits but is seldom liked, especially by kids.
+Bitter gourd has a low glycemic index, which helps in controlling blood sugar levels.
 It also boosts the immune system and helps in weight loss.

 Bitter gourd pickle is a great way to include this healthy vegetable in your diet.
 This tangy-spicy pickle ferments within four to five days.
 Even if you do not like bitter gourd, you will love this pickle.
 Bitter gourd pickle can be made instantly but I prefer to ferment them.
 Making it this way by fermentation will remove the bitterness from it.
 This can be served as an accompaniment to complete your meal.

 Apart from making pickles, the easiest way I cook bitter gourd is by shallow-frying it.
 I rub some salt and turmeric over sliced bitter gourd and shallow fry in coconut oil.
 It forms a great side dish that can be made in less than 15 minutes.

 Wash and clean the bitter gourd and lemon thoroughly.
 Then pat them dry with a clean kitchen towel.

 Everything used to make the pickle must be clean and dry.
 This includes the cutting board, the knife to cut, the mixing spoon, and the jar in which you will make the pickle.
 It is really important to make sure there is no water anywhere.

 Make sure the spoon you use to mix the pickle is clean and dry.

 The best way to dry the pickling jar once you wash it well is to place it next to a window with direct sunlight.
 This way, the jar will be completely dry.